CRSourcing/SI4732-receiver/readme.txt

 Upload the .bin file to the ESP32.
 Configure display and touchscreen.
 If encoder direction is wrong, adjust in Config menu.
-If SI5351 is used to generate 32768Hz clock, enable in Config menu.

 Configure WiFi:
 Menu → More → Config → WiFi Cred.
 Receiver works offline, but WiFi needed for features.